WentingXu3o3/gitinitial/README.md

 # gitinitial
-This is how to link your git count for the first time
+This is how to link your github account for the first time

 1. Check for Existing SSH key
 ```